Oury-Barry/Developing-LIBS-/README.md

 -  Copper (Cu): Strong emission lines at 324.75 nm, 327.40 nm, and 510.55 nm showed high correlation (R² > 0.90) across all datasets.
 -  Silicon (Si): Peaks at 251.61 nm, 288.16 nm, and 390.55 nm correlated well (R² > 0.95) in combined and BAM/ERM-EB datasets, but correlations dropped slightly in Oetinger samples, likely due to sample variability.
 -  Magnesium (Mg): Four peaks (285.21, 383.23, 383.83, 518.36 nm) showed strong correlations (R² = 0.95–0.97) in combined and BAM/ERM-EB datasets using SNV normalization.
 Correlation decreased in Oetinger samples, especially at 285.21 nm (R² = 0.67), but improved with multiplicative scatter correction (MSC) up to R² = 0.80.
 -  Manganese (Mn): Peaks at 403.08 nm and 403.31 nm had moderate correlations (R² = 0.75–0.85) in BAM/ERM-EB and combined datasets with SNV.
-In Oetinger samples, correlations were stronger (R² = 0.94–0.95) using SNV and MSC, indicating more stable Mn signals in industrial alloys.
+In commmrcial cast-alloys (Oetinger samples), correlations were stronger (R² = 0.94–0.95) using SNV and MSC, indicating more stable Mn signals in industrial alloys.
--  Zinc (Zn): Showed poor correlation in Oetinger samples and was excluded from modeling for that group.
+-  Zinc (Zn): Showed poor correlation in commercial cast-alloys (Oetinger samples) and was excluded from modeling for that group.

 ✔️ Model Development and Validation
  - Development and comparison of regression models included:
     - Partial Least Squares Regression (PLSR)
     - Least Absolute Shrinkage and Selection Operator (LASSO)
     - Ridge Regression
     - Elasticnet Regression
     - Validation: Leave-One-Out Cross-Validation (LOOCV)

 🥇  Best Performance